 Vitamin K for Newborns

 Vitamin K deficiency is a rare but preventable disease.
 However, treatment for this deficiency has come under fire lately as being possibly linked to an increased risk of leukemia.
 But is this risk fact or fiction?
-If your newborn recieves a vitamin K treatment at birth, is she more likely to develop leukemia?
+If your newborn receives a vitamin K treatment at birth, is she more likely to develop leukemia?

 Why is Vitamin K Given to Newborns?